mindyouragents/mindyouragents.github.io/_posts/2025-07-04-simple-mcp-server-configured-with-claude-desktop.markdown

 ⚠️ After config changes, exit the Claude desktop app from `File` ➡️ `Exit` and start it again.

-Either way, now when you ask Claude question about the hotel, it will use one of the MCP tools to find and provide an answer.
+Either way, now when you ask the Sonnet LLM questions about the hotel, it will use one of the MCP tools available to it via the MCP client to find and provide you an answer.

-Now I'm asking about the hotel.
-Note the list of MCP tools available to Claude desktop app now:
+Let's ask a question about the hotel, also note the list of MCP tools available to Claude desktop app now:

 <img src="/assets/claude-mcp-1.jpg" width="100%"> <br />

-Note for each answer, the app is showing which tool it used to figure out the answer, based on the docstring we wrote earlier.
+Note for each answer, the app is showing which tool it used to figure out the answer, based on the docstrings we wrote earlier.

-Then asking about list of available rooms:
+Then I'm asking about the list of available rooms:

 <img src="/assets/claude-mcp-2.jpg" width="100%"> <br />

-Asking about amenities and booking a suite room:
+Now I'm asking about amenities and booking a suite room:

 <img src="/assets/claude-mcp-3.jpg" width="100%"> <br />
 <img src="/assets/claude-mcp-4.jpg" width="100%"> <br />